 Reiki practitioners use their hands and a series of 12 to 15 different hand positions to deliver energy to your body, improving the flow and balance of your energy to support healing.
 Reiki sessions typically last about 20 minutes.
 During a session, you’ll sit fully clothed, as your reiki practitioner gently places their hands, palms down, on or just above your body in specific energy locations.

 Roswell Park offers a wide array of supportive services to our patients and their families throughout all stages of their cancer journeys.
 From integrative medicine techniques like Reiki and acupuncture, to rehabilitation therapy and spiritual care services, these programs and services aim to provide quality care for the mind, body and soul.

-Reiki will be offered every Tuesday 11 a.m. to 2 p.m. in the Survivorship and Supportive Care Center starting June 14, 2022.
+Reiki will be offered to patients and caregivers every Thursday at the 11 Day Power Play Cancer Resource Center for walk-ins at 11 a.m. to 2 p.m., and by appointment on Tuesdays 11 a.m. to 2 p.m. in the Survivorship and Supportive Care Center.
 To make an appointment email Reiki@RoswellPark.org.

 Never miss another Cancer Talk blog!

 Sign up to receive our monthly Cancer Talk e-newsletter.Sign up!